Placement Tests and Options

 What determines where I am placed?

 Casper College has two placement coordinators, one in math and one in English.
-Upon acceptance, these coordinators review any documents you have provided, with the goal of placing you in the highest course possible where success is likely.
+Upon your acceptance to Casper College, these coordinators review any documents you have provided, with the goal of placing you in the highest course possible where success is likely.
 Documents reviewed to make placement decisions are:

 - high school transcripts